CSCfi/scalable-python/Doc/library/socket.rst

 Here are four minimal example programs using the TCP/IP protocol: a server that echoes all data that it receives back (servicing only one client), and a client using it.
-Note that a server must perform the sequence :func:`socket`, :meth:`~socket.bind`, :meth:`~socket.listen`, :meth:`~socket.accept` (possibly repeating the :meth:`~socket.accept` to service more than one client), while a client only needs the sequence :func:`socket`, :meth:`~socket.connect`.
-Also note that the server does not :meth:`~socket.send`/:meth:`~socket.recv` on the socket it is listening on but on the new socket returned by :meth:`~socket.accept`.
+Note that a server must perform the sequence :func:`.socket`, :meth:`~socket.bind`, :meth:`~socket.listen`, :meth:`~socket.accept` (possibly repeating the :meth:`~socket.accept` to service more than one client), while a client only needs the sequence :func:`.socket`, :meth:`~socket.connect`.
+Also note that the server does not :meth:`~socket.sendall`/:meth:`~socket.recv` on the socket it is listening on but on the new socket returned by :meth:`~socket.accept`.

 The first two examples support IPv4 only. ::